James K. Winfield, Ed.D.

-James K. Winfield, Ed.D., (he/him/his) serves as the associate dean for first year experience, general education, & retention strategies at Southern New Hampshire University’s Global Campus.
+James K. Winfield, Ed.D. (he/him/his) serves as the associate dean for first-year experience, general education, and retention strategies at Southern New Hampshire University’s Global Campus.
 His portfolio includes the implementation of holistic strategies and programs to improve the communication, orientation, and retention efforts for first-year students along with developing policies and processes that support the general education experience of global campus students.
 Winfield, a proud first-gen student and advocate, previously served as the inaugural director of student retention at Benedict College, where he led the implementation of centralized peer tutoring, first-year programs, and academic recovery efforts.
 Prior to that, he worked at the University of South Carolina, Columbia (UofSC) where he served in various roles with University 101 Programs (first-year seminar), Student Success Center (academic support), and TRIO Programs.

-Winfield has extensive experience in first-year programs, specifically first-year seminars, teaching, designing curriculum, and leading faculty development.
+Winfield has extensive experience in first-year programs, specifically facilitating first-year seminars, teaching, designing curriculum, and leading faculty development.
 He has launched, developed, and managed early alert mechanisms to improve faculty and student expectations.
 His dissertation focused on the career self-efficacy and academic major decisions of low-income, first-generation college students in a TRIO SSS program.

 He earned his Ed.D. in curriculum and instruction from the University of South Carolina, an M.Ed. in higher education administration, and B.A. in mass communication from Auburn University.
 James is a huge fan of the Marvel Cinematic Universe (MCU) and enjoys painting and drawing.